idelairre/tumblr-source/README.md

 # Tumblr Source

-Utility to download a bunch of data from Tumblr.
+Fetcher utility to download a bunch of data from Tumblr.
 Basically a modular version of https://github.com/Leeiio/tumblr-downloader refactored to use events and to work in a browser environment.

 The philosophy is to have a sparse and reusable class that gracefully handles Tumblr's api limits and allows you to plug in whatever fetch function you want. **Note: this does not replace the Tumblr.js client, you either need to define your own fetch method or use tumblr's client to handle ajax requests**.